hankjordan/format-automation/README.md

 > usage: spaces.py directory extension

-A simple python program that converts spaces to tabs, ecursively.
+A simple python program that converts spaces to tabs, recursively.